zachlankton/benchmark-slow-3g-first-interaction/my-nextjs-app/README.md

 - Time to Button Visible: 25 ms
 - Time till counter incremented: 10 ms
-- Had to wait for network idle and click the button a second time: `TRUE`
+- Had to wait for network idle and click the button a second time: `FALSE`
 - Second Click Response Time: `N/A`